-Before we moved to Canmore, we were researching all the best things to do in Canmore like you!
-For such a small Canadian mountain town, this town has many attractions, great restaurants, and stunning views to offer visitors.
-It is one of the most beautiful towns we’ve ever visited in the entire world.
-Seriously, every time I just walk out of the grocery store here I am blown away by the in-your-face mountain views.
+Before we moved to Canmore, we researched all the best things to do in Canmore like you!
+Canmore has many attractions, great restaurants, and stunning views to offer visitors, especially for such a small Canadian mountain town.
+It is one of the most beautiful towns we’ve ever visited in the entire world, and that’s why we chose to move to Canmore.
+Seriously, every time I just walk out of the grocery store here, I am blown away by the in-your-face mountain views.

 - The Best Restaurants in Canmore